-Available as a limited edition C-Print 33.33cm x 50cm (7 out of 10 available) and Transparency Lightbox (2 out of 3 available)
+Available as a limited edition C-Print 33.33cm x 50cm (edition of 10) and Transparency Lightbox (2 out of 3 available)

 For purchase inquiries, please contact me here.